Amazon Kinesis: A Use Case

 The rise of IoT has given rise to a new generation of needs in the world of big data processing.
 Now we need to handle data ingress from many sensors around the world and make real-time decisions to be executed by these devices.
 As such it is no surprise we see new services to handle the processing of streaming data, such as Amazon Kinesis.

 Recently we implemented a streaming data processor for a customer using Amazon Kinesis and wanted to share our learnings.
 Our customer is a telecom business which, yes you guessed it right, means that they needed to process some real-time data in a distributed manner.
 Using the metrics for popularity and manageability, the telecom opted for Amazon SQS.

-As shown in figure 1.0 above, producers created different queues for different organizations – lets just assume organizations are different entities which can produce multiple events at the same time.
-Upon receiving an event, a producer would enqueue it in it’s specific queue.
+Producers created different queues for different organizations – let’s just assume organizations are different entities that can produce multiple events at the same time.
+Upon receiving an event, a producer would enqueue it in its specific queue.
 From there a listener to that queue, created by the processor, would pick it up and process it.

 This solution was living the dream until the client realized that Amazon SQS, because of its distributed nature is not, despite the name suggests, FIFO.
 Long story short, all hell broke loose and in comes Flux7.

 After looking at different solutions, and given our CTO’s overwhelming love for Amazon Web Services, we ended up choosing Kinesis.
 So the real challenge here was to process events in parallel from different organizations and in an orderly manner within an organization.
 In order to tackle this problem we used organization IDs as partition keys for Kinesis so that all the events from a single organization end up in the same shard as shown in figure 2.0 below.